Can I Enroll in a Medicare Supplement Plan at Any Time?

 If you are subject to a waiting period for pre-existing conditions, you can still get Medicare coverage under Original Medicare for covered services.
 However, you are responsible for all the out-of-pocket health care costs, which Medigap would have otherwise covered.

-How to Enroll in a Medicare Supplement Plan: A Step-by-Step Guide
+How to Enroll in a Medigap Plan: A Step-by-Step Guide

-Step 1: Compare Medicare Supplement Plans & Rates
+Step #1.
+Compare Medicare Supplement Plans and Rates

 Before enrolling in a Medicare Supplement plan, it’s important to compare: